 UK details how it plans to spend money raised by green gilts

-LONDON (Reuters) -Britain’s finance ministry published on Wednesday details of its plans to sell at least 15 billion pounds ($20.72 billion) worth of so-called green government bonds in the 2021/22 financial year, including the kind of spending they will finance.
+LONDON, June 30 (Reuters) - Britain's finance ministry published on Wednesday details of its plans to sell at least 15 billion pounds ($20.72 billion) worth of so-called green government bonds in the 2021/22 financial year, including the kind of spending they will finance.

 The ministry listed six types of expenditure to be funded by its new green gilt sales: clean transportation, renewable energy, energy efficiency, pollution prevention and control, living and natural resources and climate change adaptation.